 - Accessible: Make sure everyone knows where they are.

-Remember: Your Visual Identity Is Only One Part
+Remember: Your Branding Is Only One Part